A primer on semiconvex functions in general potential theories: Comparison with constant coefficients and sufficient monotonicity

+second, denoting by $\barr{\mathrm{C}}\mathrm{onvex}(X)$ the set of upper semicontinuous functions which are locally either convex or identically $-\infty$, These are the content of \cite[Propositions~2.5 and 2.6]{hldir09}, respectively.
+Moreover, they are, in the end, consequences of the jet-addition formula

+which comes from the fact that $\call P$ is a monotonicity cone for itself and hence also for the dual $\tildee{\call P}$.
+More precisely, they represent consequences of the most elementary example of the Subaffine Theorem~\ref{t:subaff} below, in the case where $\call F = \call P$.

-Note that $\call P$ is a monotonicity cone subequation for all pure second-order constant coefficient subequations (and it is minimal in this sense), hence a straightforward application of the Subharmonic Addition Theorem (\Cref{ccsa}) yields the following result.
-For a proof that uses S{\l}odkowski's Largest Eigenvalue Theorem and quasi-convex approximation, the reader can instead refer to \cite{hldir09}.
+Indeed, note that $\call P$ is a monotonicity cone subequation for all pure second-order constant coefficient subequations (and it is minimal in this sense), hence a straightforward application of the Subharmonic Addition Theorem (\Cref{ccsa}) yields the following result (while for a proof that uses S{\l}odkowski's Largest Eigenvalue Theorem and semiconvex approximation, the reader can instead refer to \cite{hldir09}).